Northwest Iranian dermatophyte isolates: anthropophilic and geophilic

 1 Department of Mycology and Parasitology, School of Medicine, Urmia University of Medical Sciences, Urmia, Iran

-2 Department of Parasitology and Mycology, School of Medicine, Urmia University of Medical Sciences, Urmia, Iran
+2 Department of Medical Microbiology and Virology, School of Medicine, Urmia University of Medical Sciences, Urmia, Iran

 Abstract

-Background and Purpose: Fungi known as dermatophytes a group of keratinophilic agents that are responsible for superficial infections in humans and animals.
-Recognizing the species distribution and epidemiology of dermatophytosis may be helpful in the prevention and improve prophylactic measures.
+Background and Purposes: The fungi known as dermatophytes are a group of keratinophilic agents responsible for superficial infections in humans and animals.
+Recognition of the species distribution and epidemiology of dermatophytosis may be helpful in the prevention and improve prophylactic measures.
 The present molecular epidemiology study sought to investigate the incidence of etiological agents causing dermatophytosis.

-Materials and Methods: The morphologic methods and polymerase Chain Reaction-Restriction Fragment Length Polymorphism (PCR-RFLP) using MvaI restriction enzyme were performed to identify dermatophytes isolated from the soil, compost, and clinical samples.
+Materials and Methods: The morphologic methods and polymerase chain reactionrestriction fragment length polymorphism using MvaI restriction enzyme were performed to identify dermatophytes isolated from the soil, compost, and clinical samples.

-Conclusion: The current study provides a diverse overview of dermatophytes in northwest Iran to improve their surveillance.
-Our investigation of clinical specimens revealed that Myriodontium keratinophilum as a species rarely detected with keratolytic properties emerged as a causative agent of dermatophytosis.
+Conclusion: The current study provides a diverse overview of dermatophytes in the northwest of Iran to improve their surveillance.
+The present investigation of clinical specimens revealed that Myriodontium keratinophilum, as a species rarely detected with keratolytic properties, emerged as a causative agent of dermatophytosis.

 Keywords